Elsword016/DataScience-and-ML-projects/Brainbow_simulator/README.md

 ### Simulator

 Following are the parameters to the simulator.
+The simulator code is in the notebook `brainbow_simulator.ipynb`

 ```bash
 stack_shape = (100, 200, 200)  # 3D stack dimensions (z, y, x)